- Home

 About

-Neighbors on Watch (NOW) is a community volunteer program to empower and train local citizens to help extend the efforts of the Ridgefield Police Department by being the eyes and ears for safety in their communities.
-The volunteers patrol neighborhoods and other areas primarily on foot to serve as a visible deterrent to crime.
+NOW volunteers visit neighborhoods and other areas primarily on foot to serve as a visible deterrent to crime.
 They are tasked with noting any safety concerns and calling in any suspicious activity in real-time.
-Volunteers also provide extra hands to help with community and parade events.
+Volunteers also provide extra hands to help with community events.
 The program helps build positive relationships between local law enforcement, communities, and residents.

 Objectives